-Bimal Mitra is the author of story Sahib, Bibi aur Ghulam that was made into a film by Guru Dutt in early 60s, just before he died.
-The film adaption of the story brought the two gentlemen together and they spent some time together working on the film script.
-The director Guru Dutt, always on the look out for new story ideas would call the writer Bimal Mitra from Kolkata whenever he felt like writing a script or discussing stories in the last 3-4 years of his life.
-Mitra has written this book on the basis of those intermittent times he spent with Guru Dutt, at his home in Pali Hill, Mumbai, at his farm house in Lonavala or at other locations like a deserted Mahabalipuram on the outskirts of Madras.
+Bimal Mitra is the author of the story Sahib, Bibi Aur Ghulam.
+Guru Dutt made a film on it in the early 60s, just before he died.
+The film adaption of the story brought the two gentlemen together.
+They spent some time together working on the film script.
+The director Guru Dutt, always on the look-out for new story ideas would call Bimal Mitra from Kolkata whenever he felt like writing a script or discussing stories in the last 3-4 years of his life.
+Mitra has written this book on the basis of those intermittent times he spent with Guru Dutt, at his home in Pali Hill, Mumbai.
+At his farmhouse in Lonavala or at other locations like a deserted Mahabalipuram on the outskirts of Madras.

-Author claims to be very close to Guru Dutt, who he think is like him, who he thinks likes talking to him and whose calls he could never refuse.
-Though what comes out of the writing is someone Guru Dutt employed for a purpose, someone he could splurge on for he wanted some work out of him and someone he probably connected with because of his growing up in Kolkata.
+Bimal Mitra claims to be very close to Guru Dutt.
+He thinks he is like him, who he thinks likes talking to him and whose calls he could never refuse.
+Though what comes out of the writing is someone Guru Dutt employed for a purpose.
+Someone he could splurge on for he wanted some work out of him.
+Also someone he probably connected with because of his growing up in Kolkata.
 Guru Dutt did that to many people and like most successful people do, he probably made all of them feel important and special.

 Editing is quite bad though the language is good.
 There is no linkage of the title to the narration.
-It looks like an attempt to leverage the writing skills of the author and pull of Guru Dutt’s name in publishing this book, where the reader is totally ignored.
-May be this book was relevant when it was written, but today no one is interested in knowing what was served on which day of author’s stay with Guru Dutt.
-To me author comes out as opportunist – both from Guru Dutt’s angle and from reader’s angle.
+It looks like an attempt to leverage the writing skills of the author and pull off Guru Dutt’s name in publishing this book.
+Also, an attempt where the reader is totally ignored.
+Maybe this book was relevant when it was written.
+Today no one is interested in knowing what was served on which day of author’s stay with Guru Dutt.
+To me, the author comes out as opportunist – both from Guru Dutt’s angle and from reader’s angle.